jadestudios/JadeStudios-DiscordBot/README.md

 ---
 Get the dependencies from above.

-Get your bot token from the Discord Dev Portal and shove it into the config.json in /src/configs.
+Get your bot token from the Discord Dev Portal and shove it into the config.json in ./src/configs.

 Create a bot URL with the permissions: 2436099136 .

+Do npm run build and copy the timezones_compact.db to ./prod/configs

-Start the bot via Node.js
+Start the bot via Node.js using npm run start

 Add the bot to your server.